 Will be determined once the students' backgrounds in the class are known.
 Participation in all lectures, discussions, and instrument demonstrations is expected.
 Additionally, the students will be provided with scripts for reading and powerpoint files for working on real life examples.
 There will be weekly homework sets that will be discussed in class.
 Students who are already active in research are encouraged to give short presentations about their work.
-Presenting recent literature and discussing its relevance with respect to the course will be appreciated.
+Presenting recent literature and discussing its relevance with respect to the course will also count towards the grade.